jaabmar/private-pgd/README.md

    ```
 ## Examples and Tutorial

 In the `examples` folder, you'll find practical examples showcasing how to use the package.
-These examples are designed to help you understand the application of different mechanisms and methods included in the package.
+These examples are designed to help you understand how to apply the different mechanisms and methods included in the package.

 ### Preparing the Data